 - excessive growth in the first years of life

-- mental retardation and developmental delay
+- intellectual disability and developmental delay

-Increased bone age documentation is a pre-requisite to diagnosis as it is thought that all cases have advanced bone age at some time 5.
+Increased bone age documentation is a pre-requisite to diagnosis as it is thought that all cases have an advanced bone age at some time 5.

 Identifiable features include: